 During the “interim period” – seven months is quite the interim – I was technically classed as my son’s carer.
 As far as I was concerned, I was his father and he was my son; I certainly loved him as my son, and saw no difference between him and a blood child.
 His social worker did insist on referring to me as a carer, although thankfully not in front of my son.
 He claimed our surname very early on, and I had to emphasise that point on a few occasions; that wasn’t me insisting on it, but rather him wanting the name.
 I was thrilled, of course, but I could see the confusion in his eyes when his social worker referred to him – in his hearing – by a surname he no longer wanted.
 I continued to reinforce the point, although it was sometimes a struggle.

-But then I was eligible to apply for the adoption order; I wasn’t allowed to before my son had been home for a minimum of ten weeks, and then I had to wait for a particular meeting with the local authority staff.
+But then I was eligible to apply for the adoption order; I wasn’t allowed to before my son had been home for a minimum of ten weeks, and then I had to wait for a particular meeting with social services.
 The waiting is one of the hardest things, especially when it’s something so important.

 However, my patience was rewarded; I was able to submit the paperwork to the court.
 Which promptly returned it because a particular box needed to be ticked (they had my phone number – a quick call could have resolved it; if the insistence was that the person who completed the form had to tick the box, how would they know that my second cousin’s best friend’s half-sister hadn’t ticked it instead?).
 I then returned the form … and it was returned again a couple of days later because they wanted to clarify something (again, does telephonic communication exist in that part of the country?
 Are all the phone lines down?).
 Having sent it off for a third time, I waited expectantly for something else to need my attention.